cellbricks/cellbricks.github.io/artifact/index.md

 When we simulate a handover in the CellBricks protocol, we drop the IP of the client docker container, wait for the associated latency from the SAP, and then establish a new IP on the client container.
 We measure how the application responds to this handover when the VMs run TCP and compare to when running MPTCP.
+We measured performance impact using VM to VM experiments as shown in Figure 6 of the paper.

 See Github README [here](https://github.com/cellbricks/emulation/tree/master/ho_proxy).

 #### Real World Cellular Network Experiments

 To attain real performance metrics, we evaluated CellBricks on the T-Mobile 4G LTE network.
+This corresponds to the data in Table 1 and Figure 5 of the paper.
 The setup is similar to the purely virtual machine experiments, but the key difference in the physical setup is now the server-client pair is between an AWS VM and a laptop.
 There are two VM-laptop pairs, one for MPTCP and the other for TCP.
 We also  use [QCSuper](https://github.com/cellbricks/emulation/tree/master/ho_proxy/QCSuper), an open source Qualcomm baseband logger to detect cellular handovers.
 Upon these triggers, we emulate a CellBricks SAP handover in a similar fashion to the VM-VM approach.

 - 2 virtual machines based on `ami-06b93cd6edfe1ee9f`
 - 2 laptops running Ubuntu 18.04, one [MPTCP enabled](https://github.com/cellbricks/mptcp)
-- 2 LTE to USB Adapters
+- 2 LTE to USB Adapters: ZTE MF820B 4G LTE USB
+- 2 SIM cards: T-Mobile Prepaid SIM Card (Unlimited Talk, Text, and Data in USA for 30 Days)

 Plug in an LTE dongle to each laptop with an active cellular sim (in our case T-Mobile).
 This will provide the internet connection during the tests.
 Now, follow the above instructions in the "Virtual